-- Max. ball contact, repetition Introduce topic
+- \ Max. ball contact, repetition

+- repetition

+\ Introduce topic

-- Physical prep. (dynamic) Unopposed-opposed
+- \ Physical prep. (dynamic)

-- To see this activity in action

-- visit avso.org/10u-finishingwarmup
+- \ Unopposed-opposed

-To see this activity in action visit ayso.org/10ufinishing-act-1 teammate who tries to score.
+To see this activity in action visit ayso.org/10u-finishing-warmup

 - 45x30 area w/ 15x30 dribble zone in middle.
-Two goals with GKs. . - Players are numbered and dribble ball in central zone, performing turns, moves, changing pace, and direction. - Coach calls a number who takes a prep touch. out of the area to shoot on goal.
-Shots should be taken 12-15 yards out. - >Rotate GKs as needed or use small goals w/out GKs - > Left foot, right foot.
+Two goals with GKs. - Players are numbered and dribble ball in central zone, performing turns, moves, changing pace, and direction. - Coach calls a number who takes a prep touch out of the area to shoot on goal.
+Shots should be taken 12-15 yards out. - >Rotate GKs as needed or use small goals w/out GKs. - > Left foot, right foot. - > Player must pass to teammate, take prep touch and then shoot.